Stereotactic Radiotherapy (SRS)

 Choosing SERO for Stereotactic Radiosurgery

-SERO Group offers this specialized treatment at several of its centers, including all of the Levine Cancer Institute locations,, Novant Presbyterian Hospital, Caromont Regional Medical Center, Rock Hill Radiation Therapy Center, and Frye Regional Medical Center.
+The SERO group extends its specialized SRS treatment across several centers, including several Levine Cancer Institute locations, Novant Presbyterian Hospital, Caromont Regional Medical Center, Rock Hill Radiation Therapy Center, and Frye Regional Medical Center.

-In addition to our expansive team of experienced radiation oncologists, SERO also offers a supportive, educational environment for all of our cancer patients.
-Whether you have questions about SRS or are looking for a second opinion regarding your treatment options, we are here to help.
+Beyond our accomplished team of radiation oncologists, SERO offers a supportive and educational environment for all cancer patients.
+Whether you seek information about SRS or are considering a second opinion regarding your treatment options, we are committed to providing assistance and guidance throughout your journey.

 FAQs About Stereotactic Radiosurgery